 Sean Riskowitz is the Managing Partner of Riskowitz Capital Management LLC, a New York City-based investment manager.
 He is the General Partner of the Riskowitz Value Fund LP, which invests exclusively in listed South African equity securities.
 He also co-founded and is Chairman of Midbrook Lane (Pty) Ltd. in South Africa, which has generated a strong performance record since 2007.

 Riskowitz began investing at a young age and employs a value-oriented investment strategy to construct a concentrated portfolio of high-quality but mispriced equities in the South African stock market.

 Riskowitz previously worked in wealth management and journalism in Johannesburg.
 He graduated from the University of the Witwatersrand with a bachelor of commerce degree.

-Simon Roy, Former Consultant and Interim CEO, McKinsey & Company
+Simon Roy, President and CEO, Jemstep

 Simon Roy is a South African-born, early-stage technology entrepreneur who focuses on business strategy, corporate development, and fundraising.
 His roles have ranged from active founder and CEO to board member and angel investor.
 The companies he has worked with include a vertically focused ERP company, an enterprise-focused gaming company, an eBusiness exchange, a social media company, a physician point-of-care order system, an online data storage company, and an enterprise security company.
 Roy is currently working with Jemstep Inc., an early-stage, web-based personal finance service founded in South Africa, as EVP of Corporate Development.
 Roy has served on the boards of General Electric Retail Systems (GERS) Inc., Jemstep, Accrue Software Inc., MySpace, and Seriosity Inc., among others.